gabotechs/lazaro/README.md

 class CustomAgent(lz.agents.explorers.NoisyExplorer,
                   lz.agents.replay_buffers.NStepsPrioritizedReplayBuffer,
                   lz.agents.DoubleDuelingDqnAgent):
-    # implement the model factory, which will be used for integrating your torch model into the agent
+    # implement the model factory.
+It will be used to embed your torch model into the agent
     def model_factory(self):
         return CustomModel()
 ```